ShaneDeconinck/shanedeconinck.be/content/posts/2-months-in-japan/index.md

 +++
 ![](japan2.jpg)

-Here's the English translation of your text:

----

 It's almost over.
 Two months in Japan, spent without a plan.

 I rented a small apartment in Tokyo.
 Which is as vague as saying "In Flanders."
 Because Tokyo doesn't have a specific center; it's a conglomeration of many neighborhoods.
 So, more specifically, I lived in Ootsuka for two months, which is right next to Ikebukuro.